aaydin-tr/divisor/README.md

 Please keep these limitations in mind when considering whether this load balancer is the right choice for your project.

 ## Benchmark
-Please see [benchmark folder](https://github.com/aaydin-tr/divisor/tree/main/benchmark) for detail explanation
+Please see the [benchmark folder](https://github.com/aaydin-tr/divisor/tree/main/benchmark) for detail explanation

 ## TODO
 While Divisor has several features, there are also some areas for improvement that are planned for future releases: